 - Basic menus and splendid, simple to see maps

 - Garmin Traffic recommends backup courses of action.
 Reinforcement camera viable yes (BC 30 or BC 40)

 - Voice initiated and capacity to combine with a viable cell phone for hands-free calling

-- HISTORY organization of prominent notable locales and U. S. public parks catalog
+- HISTORY organization of prominent notable locales and U. S. public parks catalogue

 - Underlying Wi-Fi network for guide and programming refreshes without a PC

 The sound is loud and clear, even when increasing the volume, which was never necessary for me.
 It is a male or female voice option available for each language English, Spanish, and French.
 Like most units in that price range the 65 announcing real street names, together with instructions for turning.
 Sometimes pronunciations are off, but they get the point across.